-Paternal Depression in New Fathers
+Paternal Depression and Well-Being in New Fathers

 Dr. Bamishigbin's primary research area explores the relationship between stress, resilience, and health in new fathers.
 Fathers are important members of the family unit.
 However, the fields of maternal and child health and family research have historically focused on children and mothers, leaving fathers out.
 This is especially true for fathers from underrepresented backgrounds such as Black and low-income fathers.
 His research aims to fill this gap by exploring paternal depression in new, low-income, Black fathers and it's associations with important biopsychosocial outcomes for children, mothers, and fathers themselves.
 He is a member of the Community Child Health Network (CCHN), a National Institute of Child Health and Development funded-study dedicated to understanding the role of stress and resilience in birth outcomes for mothers.

 Bamishigbin Jr, O. N., Wilson, D. K., Abshire, D. A., Mejia-Lancheros, C., & Dunkel Schetter, C. (2020).
 Father Involvement in Infant Parenting in an Ethnically Diverse Community Sample: Predicting Paternal Depressive Symptoms.
 Frontiers in Psychiatry, 11, 957.